soulshake/demo-cruncher/README.md

 If the messages need a lot of processing time, the consumers need to either:

-  a) know in advance, how long it will take to process it, or
+  a) know in advance how long it will take to process a message, or <br/>
   b) set a short visibility timeout initially, and then regularly push back the timeout while processing is still underway.

 If jobs are not really time-sensitive, and they all take roughly the same amount of time,